Virtuouz/MechanicTemplate/src/services/engine-diagnostics.md

           description: >-
             Your engine is the heart of your vehicle, and when it’s not performing correctly, it can lead to costly repairs or breakdowns.
-            At \[Mechanic Shop Name\], we specialize in advanced engine diagnostics and repair to pinpoint issues quickly and accurately.
+            At \[\[st.name\]\], we specialize in advanced engine diagnostics and repair to pinpoint issues quickly and accurately.
 Whether it’s a check engine light, strange noises, or reduced performance, our skilled technicians have the tools and expertise to fix the problem and get you back on the road.
           buttons: []
           headingHierarchy: h2
         styles: